shield12345/todolist/README.md

 # To-Do-list

 ## About The Website
-This is a simple Blockchain web application to save Your daily tasks in order not to miss anything.
+This is a Blockchain web application to save your daily todo tasks in order not to miss anything.

 ## Features